spawn

 metadata:

-name: spawn-springboot-example # Mandatory.
-Name of the Node containing Actor Host Functions
+name: spawn-springboot-example # 1.
+Required: Name of the node hosting Actor Functions

-namespace: default # Optional.
-Default namespace is "default"
+namespace: default # 2.
+Optional: Default namespace is "default"

 annotations:

-# Mandatory.
-Name of the ActorSystem declared in ActorSystem CRD
+# 3. Required: ActorSystem name as declared in ActorSystem CRD

 spawn-eigr.io/actor-system: spawn-system